 Net revenues for state use, after paying prizes, advertising, and administrative expenses, did not exceed \$100 million until fiscal year 1982, when they were \$137.6 million.
 Net revenues reached about \$500 million in fiscal year 1985.
 They then declined to a low of \$501 million in fiscal year 2001, but recovered to \$555 million in fiscal year 2002, and reached a then-record high of \$670 million in fiscal year 2006.
 Fiscal year 2011 saw a record transfer of \$719 million.
 (Due to a difference between when a fiscal year 2010 transfer was authorized and when it was recorded by the Comptroller, the Lottery recorded a transfer of only \$686 million.)
 Transfers first exceeded \$800 million in fiscal year 2014.
 They fell sharply the next year, reportedly due to a change in prize payout ratios that led to unusually large payouts.
-They have risen steadily since then.
+They rose steadily until fiscal year 2020, when gross revenues and transfers dropped-likely due to the COVID-19 pandemic.